 How to Define “Slow Moving” Inventory

-The definition of slow moving inventory, or SMI, not only varies from seller to seller, but it can also vary from item to item.
-Here are three ways that can be used to define slow moving inventory.
+Slow moving inventory, or SMI, not only varies from seller to seller, but it can also vary from item to item.
+Here are three specific ways that can be used to define slow moving inventory…

 As a general rule, some companies define SMI as having less than 6 months of demand for any given item over a period of 12 months.
 While this can be one way to define slow moving inventory, it’s really the definition of being overstocked, and it doesn’t take into account the frequency of shipment.